 - Under Allow apps to access your microphone, make sure the toggle is set to ON.
 If not, you can click the Change button above to turn it on.

 - Scroll down the list of apps below that toggle to find Destiny 2.
-Make sure they are also toggled to ON.
+Make sure it is also toggled to ON.

 - Relaunch the game and check if the in-game voice chat is working.